 Simply put, there’s a reason why WordPress is the most popular blogging and website platform in the world.
 And to use it, you need to choose a host.
 It only takes a few minutes to get set up with a host.

-Bluehost offers easy one-click WordPress installation included with the cost of your hosting plan.
+Bluehost offers automatic WordPress installation included with the cost of your hosting plan.
 They have a great reputation for customer service, affordable hosting, and are perfect for new bloggers.

 So, if you want to start a profitable blog on a budget, your first step is to head over to Bluehost and choose your plan.
 Click the get started now button, and I’ll walk you through the basics of how to get your blog up and running.

-I personally use Black Chicken because I need more managed hosting now and a higher plan.
-It’s more expensive than other options, but I have had a great experience with them.
+I previously used Black Chicken and now WP Engine because I need more managed hosting now and a higher plan.
+These are more expensive than other options, but I have had a great experience with them both.
 Switching in the future if needed when your traffic grows is very easy, as long as you start out on WordPress.